-From table 4, it is shown that the decision-making behavior model of administrators is the decision-making behavior of educational institution administrators.
-Gungdong Open University Rational decision-making model Overall, it is at a high level ($\overline{\mathbf{X}} = 4.02$).
+From table 4, it is shown that the decision-making behavior of administrators is the decision-making behavior of educational institution administrators.
+Guangdong Open University rational decision-making overall, it is at a high level ( $\overline{X}$ = 4.02).
 When considering each item, it is found that Most are at a high level.
-Sorted by average from highest to lowest, the first three are: Executives search for appropriate alternatives for decision-making ($\overline{\mathbf{X}} = 4.11$).
-Executives place importance on completeness of information ($\overline{\mathbf{X}} = 4.10$).
-Manage and determine the desired destination before making a decision. ($\overline{\mathbf{X}} = 4.07$)
+Sorted by average from highest to lowest, the first three are: Executives search for appropriate alternatives for decision-making ( $\overline{X}$ = 4.11).
+Executives place importance on completeness of information ( $\overline{X}$ = 4.10).
+Manage and determine the desired destination, before making a decision ( $\overline{X}$ = 4.07).

 Table 5.
-Mean and standard deviation behavioral decision-making model of educational institution administrators.
-Behavioral leadership.
-Decision-making behavior of educational institution administrators.
+Mean and standard deviation behavioral decision-making of educational institution administrators, administrative decision